MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

 Download [bluetooth.mobileconfig](https://github.com/microsoft/mdatp-xplat/blob/master/macos/mobileconfig/profiles/bluetooth.mobileconfig) from [GitHub repository](https://github.com/microsoft/mdatp-xplat/tree/master/macos/mobileconfig/profiles).

 > [!WARNING]
-> Current version of JAMF Pro does not support this kind of payload yet.
-If you upload this mobileconfig as-is, JAMF Pro will remove unsupported payload,
+> Current version of JamF Pro does not support this kind of payload yet.
+If you upload this mobileconfig as-is, JamF Pro will remove unsupported payload,
 > and it will fail to apply to client machines.
-You need to sign downloaded mobileconfig first, after that JAMF Pro will consider it "sealed" and will not
+You need to sign downloaded mobileconfig first, after that JamF Pro will consider it "sealed" and will not
 > tamper with it.
 See instructions below:
 - You need to have at least one signing certificate installed into your KeyChain, even a self-signed certificate works.
 You can inspect what you have with:

   ```bash